shibani/shibani.github.io/_posts/2018-08-27-dockerfile.markdown

 &nbsp;
 <span id="how-to-run" style="color:#900; font-weight:bold; text-transform:uppercase;">HOW TO RUN THIS DOCKERFILE</span>

+Every `instruction` in the Dockerfile we just covered creates a new `layer`.
+Together, these layers comprise the image for the entire project.
+More information on using `layers` in `multi-stage builds` such as ours can be found here: <https://docs.docker.com/develop/develop-images/multistage-build/#before-multi-stage-builds>

-Every `instruction` in the Dockerfile we just covered creates a new layer.
-We can now run this file by typing `docker build -t <name_of_your_image> .` in terminal.
+We can run the `Dockerfile` we have built by typing `docker build -t <name_of_your_image> .` in terminal.
 Here the `-t flag` sets the `tag` or name of your project.
 Also note the trailing period in this instruction which indicates the folder where the `Dockerfile` is located.

-You should now be able to run `docker images` in terminal and see your newly created image listed with the `tag` that you assigned it.
+We should now be able to run `docker images` in terminal and see our newly created image listed with the `tag` that we assigned it.
 At this point it is an inert image and is not running.
 &nbsp;
 <hr />
 &nbsp;